apache/doris-website/docs/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-fe.md

 under the License.
 -->

 In the storage-computation separation mode, the FE (Frontend) is primarily responsible for SQL parsing and interacts with the metadata management component, MetaService.
-FE supports distributed deployment, and by default, it uses a master-slave configuration.
+FE supports distributed deployment, and by default, it uses a master-observer configuration.
 Doris Operator supports deploying the storage-computation separation mode on Kubernetes for Doris versions 3.0.2 and above.
 ## Resource configuration
 ### Configuring compute resources
 By default, FE deployments on Kubernetes do not limit resource usage.
 The DorisDisaggregatedCluster uses Kubernetes' [requests and limits](https://kubernetes.io/zh-cn/docs/concepts/configuration/manage-resources-containers/) to configure compute resources.
 To allocate 8 CPU cores and 8 Gi of memory to the FE service, use the following configuration: